conan-io/docs/reference/commands/consumer/info.rst

                             Print information only for packages that match the filter pattern e.g., MyPackage/1.2@user/channel or
                             MyPackage*
+      -db [DRY_BUILD], --dry-build [DRY_BUILD]
-      -b [BUILD], --build [BUILD]
+                            Apply the --build argument to output the information, as it would be done by the install command -b [BUILD], --build [BUILD]
                             Given a build policy, return an ordered list of packages that would be built from sources during the